Baby Root Canal (Pulpotomy) in Alpharetta, Johns Creek and Roswell, GA

 What is a Baby Root Canal?

-A partial pulpotomy is when the infected parts of the tooth and pulp are removed.
-The pediatric dentist will drill into the tooth to remove all diseased areas and also removed any affected portions of the nerve.
+- Partial Pulpotomy: A partial pulpotomy is when the infected parts of the tooth and pulp are removed.
+The pediatric dentist will drill into the tooth to remove all diseased areas and also remove any affected portions of the nerve.
 Once complete and everything is removed, medication will be placed onto the recently diseased area to prevent further decay or infection.
 Once complete, a crown will be placed on top of the treated tooth in order to help protect the tooth and stabilize the tooth for permanent teeth that will grow in the future.
 When placing the crown, often a tooth will be shaved down in order to help fit the shape of the crown to optimize placement for a perfect smile.

 The Baby Root Canal Procedure